Aryal-Rupesh/Project-III-BE-Computer-Pokhara-University-/README.md

 The project includes the construction of a dataset of brain tumor images, as well as preprocessing methods to enhance image quality.
 The dataset will be made available for further research and development.

+## Scope and Limitations of Project
+This project combines image processing techniques and deep learning models for brain tumor classification.
+The project involves analyzing MRI scans to accurately classify different types of brain tumors.
+Image processing techniques is utilized for preprocessing, while deep learning models are trained and fine-tuned for classification task.
+The developed model is deployed on a web environment, allowing for user-friendly access and interaction.

+While the integration of image processing and deep learning techniques offers potential benefits, there are several limitations to consider.
+The effectiveness of the approach depends on the availability of a suitable dataset for training and evaluation, as well as the computational resources required for deep learning model training.
+Challenges related to variability and interpretation of medical imaging may impact the accuracy and generalizability of the developed models.
+Deployment on a web environment requires careful consideration of scalability, performance, and security aspects.
+Additionally, further clinical validation is necessary to assess the real-world performance and adoption of the developed system.

 ## Installation

 To set up the project locally, follow these steps: